 In how many ways can you stack these rods, following the rules?

 A group of children are discussing the height of a tall tree.
 How would you go about finding out its height?

 Write the numbers up to 64 in an interesting way so that the shape they make at the end is interesting, different, more exciting ... than just a square.

 This challenge extends the Plants investigation so now four or more children are involved.

 This challenging activity involves finding different ways to distribute fifteen items among four sets, when the sets must include three, four, five and six items.

 In a Magic Square all the rows, columns and diagonals add to the 'Magic Constant'.
 How would you change the magic constant of this square?

-to make boxes without lids.
+Cut differently-sized square corners from a square piece of paper to make boxes without lids.
 Do they all have the same volume?

 Vincent and Tara are making triangles with the class construction set.
 They have a pile of strips of different lengths.
 How many different triangles can they make?